TeachingDataScience/project-demo/README.md

 ####Notes:

 * Cient and proprietary information removed in most cases
 * All material is strictly confidential and requires express permision of Scale Analytics to view.
 * DO NOT NOT DISTRIBUTE
+* Older work samples available at bit.ly/goodsmithsamples.
+* Additional details on projects available by request.